How Fast Do Money Trees Grow? (+Factors Affecting Growth)

 The money tree can sustain itself in low temperature and humidity levels.
 But these can heavily affect its growth.

 Money trees can tolerate diverse conditions for a short period.
-If you keep them under unfavorable conditions for a long time, they will start developing various problems such as yellow leaves and stunted growth.
+If you keep them under unfavorable conditions for a long time, they will develop various problems, such as yellow leaves and stunted growth.

-The money tree is likely to suffer during the winter when both temperature and humidity levels drop.
+The money tree will likely suffer during the winter when temperature and humidity levels drop.
 It is crucial to keep the plant away from cold drafts and frost.

-Similarly, heating systems such as radiators, furnaces, or vents can burn the leaves of the money tree if you keep it too close.
+Similarly, heating systems such as radiators, furnaces, or vents can burn the money tree leaves if you keep it too close.

 If you want to see good growth in your money tree, you need to maintain the optimum temperature and humidity levels in the area where your plant is placed.